 Accommodation Ladders are rigged in the fore and aft direction of the ship and face astern.
 The maximum angle of inclination from the horizontal shall not exceed 55 degrees.
 Accommodation ladders are generally fixed on the vessel and are swung out using dedicated winches and motors.
 These are mandatory for vessels over 120 meters in length.

 10. Annex, Code, Convention And Protocol

-Amongst the myriads of ship terms and definitions, the above stand out as the most confusing.
-Let us look what each one stands for.
+The above stand out as the most confusing among the myriads of ship terms and definitions.
+Let us look at what each one stands for.

-Convention is a formal treaty between signatory states to comply with various aspects that are governed by the agreement which forms the basis of the treaty.
-Conventions have to be first adopted by IMO before they can be ratified by member states.
+The convention is a formal treaty between signatory states to comply with various aspects governed by the agreement, which forms the basis of the treaty.
+IMO must first adopt conventions before member states can ratify them.

 In merchant shipping, a Convention is binding on all member states only if it has formally been adopted by IMO and then ratified by member states.
 The rules for adopting conventions (tacit and active acceptance) are not in the scope of this article.

 Protocol: A protocol is a supplementary treaty which modifies a Convention.
 It is a treaty that supplements or adds to a pre-existing convention.
 Instead of bringing out a new convention altogether, it is easier to enhance the convention using a protocol.

 E.g. MARPOL 73/78 stands for The International Convention for the Prevention of Pollution from Ships which was formalised in 1973 and modified by the Protocol of 1978.
 The combined convention did not come into force until 1983 due to a lack of ratifications.

 Code: A Code is part of a Convention and contains various technical details of essential aspects of the Convention.
 In other words, a code assists in elaborating the contents of the convention.
 It forms a part of a convention and cannot exist as a standalone regulation.